SCATTER Common Envelope Formalism for Triples: The CE in Triple Systems

 The three-body system, acting under only the force of gravity, does not have a closed-form solution.
 Under a wide range of parameters, we know that triple-star dynamics produces instabilities in which stars may merge or else be ejected from the system.
 Despite this, stability remains achievable in some hierarchical triples.
 These are triples that can be viewed as a combination of two binaries: (1)~an inner binary, with semimajor axis $a_{\mathrm{in}}$; and (2)~a third star of mass $M_3$ in a wider orbit.
 The distance between Star~3 and the center of mass of the inner orbit is $a_{\mathrm{out}}$.

 Stability conditions have been derived, allowing us to identify stable triples.
 We use the stability criterion of \cite{Mardling1999} for prograde coplanar triples, which states that

 where $a_{\mathrm{out}}$ and $a_{\mathrm{in}}$ are the semimajor axes of the outer binary and the inner binary, respectively.
 We use $q_{\mathrm {out}} =\frac{M_3(0)}{M_1(0)+M_2(0)}$.
 The eccentricity of the outer orbit is $e_{\mathrm{out}}$.
 Thus, to ensure stability, the value of $a_{\mathrm{out}}$ must be greater than $G\times a_{\mathrm{in}}$.
 Because the stability condition requires that $a_{\mathrm{out}}$ be significantly larger than $a_{\mathrm{in}}$, it is appropriate to refer to systems satisfying the stability condition as hierarchical.
 When the stability condition is satisfied, calculations that treat the inner and outer binaries separately are likely to produce reasonable approximations to the results achieved by real triples.
 In this paper we set the eccentricity to zero.
+The form of Equation 6 assumes co-planarity, although not all systems undergoing a CE phase are co-planar.
+It has been shown, however, that the form of the stability criterion is not a strong function of orbital inclination \citep{eggleton1995empirical}.

 In order for there to be a CE, one of the stars must fill its RL.
 Since the RL is defined in terms of the gravitational force and rotation of a pair of stars, the RL-filling star is strongly affected by tides prior to RL filling.
 This means that the standard requirements for orbital stability may not be the correct ones to apply.
 Nevertheless, for the purposes of this paper we will employ the condition discussed above.